Frequently Asked Questions

 How many days a week are lessons and how long is each session?

-Lessons are attended 10 minutes a day, 5 consecutive days a week (Schedule for Spring TBD) for approximately 6 weeks.
+Lessons are attended 10 minutes a day, 5 consecutive days a week for approximately 6 weeks.
 The consistency of daily lessons is critical for learning efficiency.
 These are NOT traditional swim lessons!
 We are teaching highly specialized skills and it is very important to attend class every day.
 If you cannot commit to this schedule, you may not register until you are sure you can.

 What time of day are you offering lessons?